akhenakh/kvtiles/README.md

 Create an MBTILES file using [Planetiler](https://github.com/onthegomap/planetiler).

+You can use tippecanoe `tile-join` command to join smaller extends like continents to be able to build the planet.

 Download the `pmtiles` binary for your system at [go-pmtiles/Releases](https://github.com/protomaps/go-pmtiles/releases) to convert from MBTILES to PMTILES.

 ```